zolex/vom/README.md

 ];
 ```

-Usually you would write some code that creates the model instances, puts the data from source array in it and nests them properly.
+Usually you would write some code that creates the model instances, sets their properties and nests them properly.
 In very simple scenarios, writing the transformation logic as code can be a good choice, but it can be a pain when it comes to very huge models, the input data structures
 and/or application models change while still in development, or if you want to reuse the transformation logic in other projects too because it receives the same inputs and/or uses the same models.